ayush-1610/ayush-1610/README.md

 ## Hi there 👋

 #### I'm an AI engineer, crafting the future one line of code at a time.
-From building intelligent systems to solving complex problems, I'm passionate about harnessing the power of AI.
+From building intelligent systems to solving complex problems.
 Let's connect and explore the exciting world of artificial intelligence together! ✨👨‍💻

 .
 .